denisrebaud/grav-plugin-richaudeau/README.md

 # grav-plugin-richaudeau

-The `richaudeau` Plugin for [Grav CMS](http://github.com/getgrav/grav) modify text according to Richaudeau's advises to enhance the readibility of a text.
+The `richaudeau` Plugin for [Grav CMS](http://github.com/getgrav/grav) modify text according to Richaudeau's advises to enhance the readability of a text:

+- Each sentence starts with a bold character,
+- An unbreakable space is added between two sentences.

 ## Installation